Company Profiles: How payment speed and payment history is collected and calculated

 Often, slow payment occurs because a contractor does not know what process to follow to get paid.
 In order to avoid slow payment or negative reviews, it’s important to tell your vendors what documents they should send and when they should send them at the start of the job.
 When a contractor does send the right paperwork, paying quickly will lead to a better relationship and better reviews.
 Avoiding problems and slow payment will help your payment risk score.

-If you believe there are any errors on a Contractor Profile, here are the steps to submit a request for correction.
+If you believe there are any errors on a Payment Profile, here are the steps to submit a request for correction.

 - Complete the form below and provide details as to what’s wrong on the profile page.